ravi-s/RateStartup/Specifics/Insurance/Risks.md

 - Marketing an insurance product or service unlike other fintech business is difficult and challenging.

 ### Key questions
-- What is the marketing strategies?
+- What are the marketing strategies?
 - How would you implement them?
 - How will you measure success or failure?
+- What is your take on partnering with incumbent players in the industry?

 > Note: Generic startup risks apply nonetheless.